-As outlined in the Master's Students Statute of Limitations,

-http://www.cmu.edu/policies/documents/MastersStudentStatuteLimitations.html, students who have matriculated at Carnegie Mellon during or after the Fall semester of 2012 must complete all requirements for the master's degree within a maximum of seven years from original matriculation as a master's student.
+As outlined in the Master's Students Statute of Limitations on the Policy web site, students who have matriculated at Carnegie Mellon during or after the Fall semester of 2012 must complete all requirements for the master's degree within a maximum of seven years from original matriculation as a master's student.
 Once this time-to-degree limit has lapsed, the student may resume work towards a master's degree only if newly admitted to a currently offered master's degree program under criteria determined by that program.